emanueleusai/ML4SCI-1/ParticleImagesChallenge/ReadMe.md

 ## Example Notebook:      [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ML4SCIHackathon/ML4SCI/blob/main/ParticleImagesChallenge/ParticleImages.ipynb)
 ![GitHub Logo](images/CollisionImage.png)

 Machine Learning algorithms have become an increasingly important tool for analyzing the data from the Large Hadron Collider (LHC).
-Identification of particles in LHC collisions is one of the principle task of LHC detector reconstruction algorithms.
+Identification of particles in LHC collisions is an important task of LHC detector reconstruction algorithms.

 Here we present a challenge where one of the detectors (the Electromagnetic Calorimeter or ECAL) is used as a camera to analyze detector images from two types of particles: electrons and photons that deposit their energy in this detector.